Collection highlights

 Pterosaurs

 Soaring above the Eromanga Sea were flying reptiles: pterosaurs.
-The Queensland Museum’s collection includes two named species: Mythunga camara and Aussiedraco molnari.
+Queensland Museum’s collection includes two named species: Mythunga camara and Aussiedraco molnari.
 The museum has the largest collection of Australian pterosaur fossils, which are generally rare because of the fragility of their lightweight bones.